EricRobertCampbell/yyc-schools-explorer/README.md

 -   [ ] Connect to a development database (perhaps Fauna?) populated with fake data with the same shape as the production one
 -   [ ] Render a map of the Calgary area with the schools (fake data) populated
 -   [ ] Be able to click on the schools to display general information about that school
 -   [ ] Add in an `address` field to allow the user to enter their address and select schools within a certain radius.
 Perhaps have this displayed on the map?
+-   [ ] Add in an `address` field to allow the user to enter their address and select schools within a certain radius.
+Perhaps have this displayed on the map?